cernanalysispreservation/analysispreservation.cern.ch/CONTRIBUTING.rst

 Formating Commit Messages
 -------------------------

-To check the conformity of your commit messages with kwalitee, you will need to install it using ``pip install kwalitee``.
-Then you can check your commit messages with ``kwalitee check message HEAD~3...`` to check the last three or ``kwalitee check message`` to check only the last commit.
-You can also check a specific commit by attaching it's hash to the latter command.
+CAP uses `Gitlint <https://jorisroovers.com/gitlint/>`_, a library written in Python, that checks the commit messages for specified violations.
+You can install it through pip: ``pip install gitlint``.

+Gitlint provides some out-of-the-box rules, found `here <https://jorisroovers.com/gitlint/rules/>`_, but it also allows the user to create new rules in Python, for more specific purposes.

+* The custom rules created for CAP can be found in ``gitlint_rules/rules.py``

+* The out-of-the-box rules are in the gitlint settings file ``.gitlint``.

+Most importantly, gitlints allows the user to create a ``pre-commit hook``, that checks the messages before commiting, and enables them to make fixes in an interactive environment.
+To enable this, after installing gitlint, simply use the command ``gitlint install-hook`` and gitlint will work everytime the user makes a commit in that specific repo.

+Some useful commands:

+* To check the last commit message: ``gitlint``

+* To check all the commit messages, since the ``origin`` of the branch: ``gitlint --commits origin..HEAD``

+* You can also specify the start and end of the checks, by using ``git log`` and using the revision ids of the first and last commit you want to check, e.g. ``gitlint --commits a3808b47f99fbf79cb5f958e9a82a965935efc0b..9a502583d144bb835939318630f5169349b11a7e``

-The format required by kwalitee follows the structure indicated below:
+The format required by CAP follows the structure indicated below:

 ::

     KEYWORD: description in imperative (<=50 chars)

-    * more detailed description that wraps after 72 chars and starts with two spaces in the next line
+    * more detailed description that wraps after 72 chars

-    * plus, there needs to be an empty line before every bullet point

     Signed-off-by YOURSELF